rohillamanas06-commits/GraspAI/README.md

 - Rate flashcards as **Easy**, **Hard**, or **Skip**
 - **Plan Adaptation** - The AI agent rewrites your future study plan instantly based on your feedback (allocating more time to topics you found hard)

+#### 🤖 AI Tutor Chat
+- Interactive conversational assistant to explain complex topics and answer doubts on the fly
+- Persists your chat history and context throughout your study session

 #### 📊 Study Analytics Dashboard
 - **Predicted Readiness** - See your confidence levels per topic
 - **Study Velocity** - Track how many flashcards you review each day over the past 7 days